jprivillaso/ReactStuff/README.md

 # ReactStuff

-Simple example made during the course React-Redux of udemy.
-Understanding the basics of React with a simple example, creating a basic youtube interface
+Simple example made during the course React-Redux at UDEMY.
+Understanding the basics of React and Redux with simple examples.